Demeaco Duhaney: Stoke City

 In August 2021 he signed a short-term contract with Stoke City until January 2022 following a successful trial period.
 Duhaney signed a new 18-month contract with Stoke in January 2022.

+İstanbulspor

 On 9 September 2022, Duhaney joined Turkish side İstanbulspor on loan for the remainder of the 2022–23 season.
+Duhaney scored his first senior league goal for Istanbulspor, in a 3-0 win against Sivasspor on 13 March 2023.
+He was released by Stoke at the end of the 2022–23 season.

+On 24 July 2023, he signed a 4-year contract with İstanbulspor, to make his move permanent.

 International career

 Duhaney appeared on the bench for England Under-18s once, and made two appearances for the under-20 side while with Manchester City, playing in the 2017–18 Under 20 Elite League.